ibm-cloud-docs/vmwaresolutions/archiref/caveonix/caveonix-deploy.md

 3. [Application configuration](/docs/vmwaresolutions?topic=vmwaresolutions-caveonix-step3) – Running the Caveonix configuration script that configures the application component on each of the VMs.
 4. [Application setup](/docs/vmwaresolutions?topic=vmwaresolutions-caveonix-step4) – Setting up the Service Provider and a Tenant or Organization so that the application becomes accessible for the users.

-The automated install, provisions one VM and configures all the application components on that VM.
+The automated installation provisions one VM and configures all the application components on that VM.
 {:note}

 ## Deployment sizing